-Providing scientific and technological innovation to ensure the safety, security, reliability and effectiveness of our nation's nuclear weapons stockpile.
+Providing scientific and technological innovation to ensure the safety, security, reliability and effectiveness of our nation's nuclear weapons stockpile, and to readily respond to future national security threats.

 Our Laboratory's national security program is anchored in nuclear weapons science.
-Innovative science and technology impart creative solutions to maintaining the current stockpile, extending the life of the stockpile, and helps to ensure long-term stockpile sustainment.
-The smaller size of the 21st-century nuclear weapons stockpile accentuates the importance of the Laboratory's mission (as part of NNSA's Stockpile Stewardship Program) to sustain high-level confidence in the nation's nuclear arsenal, which in turn requires workforce excellence.
-LLNL must continually revitalize and grow the expertise that underpins high-level confidence.
-The nation relies on the Laboratory to anticipate and be responsive to technical surprise and arising national security challenges.
+Innovative science and technology impart creative solutions to maintaining and extending the life of the current stockpile and enable timely response to future threats.
+The inability to perform full system tests of the 21st-century nuclear weapons stockpile accentuates the importance of the Laboratory's mission (as part of NNSA's Stockpile Stewardship Program) to sustain high-level confidence in the nation's nuclear arsenal, which in turn requires workforce excellence.
+LLNL must continually revitalize lifecycle environment.
+This need highlights research areas such as lifecycle material properties; highenergy-density science (boost physics, inertial confinement fusion (ICF), radiation-hydrodynamics); energetic material drive (e.g., high explosives); high-fidelity engineering and chemistry models; data science and machine learning; and uncertainty quantification and certification.